benckx/jme-asset-viewer/README.md

 3D assets made in Blender don't always appear as expected in my jMonkeyEngine game.

-Therefore, I made this tool to help smooth work between 3D designers and developers, by giving 3D designers a tool to quickly add some assets to a jMonkeyEngine scene.
+I made this tool to help smooth the work between 3D designers and developers, by providing 3D designers a simple GUI to quickly test assets in a jMonkeyEngine scene and change their settings at runtime.

 # How To